ortizmeraz/Morphology/Material/Node Place/A-Papa & Bertolini (2015).md

 24. Modeling aggregated transit shares is an important element to plan services.
 A focus of previous research has been on accessibility to transit as an explicative factor of mode shares.
 In this paper, we argued that accessibility by transit is a factor in need of more attention.
 25. This study illustrates the use of eigenvector-based spatial filtering to deal with autocorrelation in non-normal models, and demonstrates the effect of autocorrelation and over-dispersion in the logistic model.
 26. In our case study, the spatial filter was composed of a linear combination of 14 eigenvectors to capture moderate-to-strong positive spatial autocorrelation.
 With regards to the variable ‘accessibility by transit’, our finding is that it contributes positively to usage of transit.
 27. The model also confirms previous findings regarding mode share of transit.
 Dwelling density is important for increasing the mode share of transit.
 This is the only built environment variable which is significant after applying the spatial filtering approach.
-Frequency of transit service also can help to increase transit mode share, when considering the overall levels of service in neighboring DAs.
+Frequency of transit service also can help to increase transit mode share, when considering the overall levels of service in neighboring DAs